Marketing strategy template for any size marketing team

 - T- Threats.
 Are there issues that are jeopardizing your future success?

-Basically, you need to be able to answer why people should buy from your business instead of the competition that’s always just a click away.
+Show why people should buy from your business instead of the competition that’s always just a click away.

 A solid marketing strategy starts with a clear understanding of how much time and money you have to invest in marketing activities.

-Marketing efforts like SEO, content initiatives, social posts, and newsletters are technically free, but they require serious time commitments.
+Marketing efforts like SEO, content planning initiatives, social posts, and newsletters are technically free, but they require serious time commitments.

 When it comes to your marketing budget, get specific.
 Work out how much spend can be allocated to online tools, freelancers, and digital advertising, and how much you need to invest in each marketing channel to truly make it work for you and your marketing goals.